 If you’re feeling rather adventurous, Bighorn Canyon has an extensive water trail system for overnight kayakers.
 In this case, you might want to bring your own kayak or rent some solid ones from Billings since the kayaks they had available in the marina weren’t gear haulers.
 If we come back again, we would love to do an overnight trip in the canyon at one of the boat-in campgrounds.

-We opted for a pontoon boat rental for the afternoon since we were limited on time and we threw a kayak on the back in case we wanted to explore a little up any narrow side canyons.
+We opted for a pontoon boat rental for the afternoon since we were limited on time and we threw a kayak on the back in case we wanted to explore any of the narrow side canyons.

 We found the canyon to be incredibly beautiful – sheer, colorful rock cliffs soaring thousands of feet above the lake covered in lush vegetation.
 The water was still quite cold in late May, but we were told later in summer it’s perfect for swimming.